triggerfsio/docs/intro.rst

 If triggerfs.io schedules maintenances and/or the broker has to be shut down, all workers/services will automatically get notified and will reconnect as soon as the broker is up and running again.

 In the future we will also notify the team with a notification message to their mailboxes (future feature), which they can access within their ``cli``.

-Features
-########

-* firewall-friendly (only outbound connections being made by workers)
-* build lambda functions on your own servers
-* build a network of workers and services
-* make use of various plugins
-* fast, reliable and service-oriented networking
-* high-speed, low latency and asynchronous messaging
-* realtime stdout output
-* cluster-enabled services
-* different message passing algorithms on services: roundrobin, serial, mirror (parallel)
-* messaging via regular files with the ``fs`` module (triggers)
-* the ``fs`` module is available on every device (distributed, synced FUSE filesystem)
-* write your own plugin
-* invite others to your team and share resources with each other
-* join other teams and share resources with each other
-* make services public so everybody can use them

-Roadmap
-#######

-* marketplace api for the plugin ecosystem
-* marketplace web UI
-* marketplace integration into ``cli`` module
-* streaming services for the ``worker`` module (long-running plugins/services)
-* listening feature for the ``client`` module (for streaming services)
-* service broadcasting feature
-* HTTP/broker gateway for making requests via HTTP
-* periodic tasks via HTTP/db
-* team mailboxes in ``cli`` for notifications from broker and triggerfs.io
-* log tables for storing output of plugins. (history of stdouts)
-* encrypted communication (messaging) channels (no content encryption)
-* and much more...

 Pricing